TestFirstNet/TestFirst.Net/README.md

 Contributing
 ============

 Updates and suggestions welcome and actively encouraged.
-Improvements and additions, better documention, more tests, yes yes and yes!
+Bug fixes, improvements, better documention, more tests, yes yes and yes!

 Will accept email diffs (if not massive) if you want to protect your identity (e.g. corporate).